tachyons-css/tachyons/docs/responsive.md

 Let's consider the class `.db` which declares `display: block;`:

 - `db`: The base class which targets all viewports
+- `db-s`: Targets small, medium and large viewports
 - `db-m`: Targets all medium and large viewports
 - `db-l`: Targets only large viewports

-As you can see, `-m` and `-l` are appended to the class in order to target specific viewport sizes.
+As you can see, `-s`, `-m` and `-l` are appended to the class in order to target specific viewport sizes.

 ## Mobile-first architecture